knjk04/Fird/STYLEGUIDE.md

 ## Unsigned data type

-In general, use int instead of unsigned types because `int` is popular in c#, so it is easier to work with other libraries when int is used.
+In general, use int instead of unsigned types because `int` is popular in c#, so it is easier to work with other libraries when an int is used.

 ## Arrays